thomaswong25520/pizzapi/README.md

 Web Programming with Python and JavaScript

-Working on Shopping Cart atm
+Working on Shopping Cart atm --> Done
+Working on the Adding, Confirmation order atm